privacy-scaling-explorations/pse.dev/articles/anonklub-reflections-on-our-journey-in-privacy-preserving-solutions.md

 ### **PLUME signature/nullifier scheme adoption hurdles**

 Nullifying zk ECDSA proofs is hard.
 The best candidate for robust and secure nullifier for zk proofs of ecdsa signature is [PLUME](https://blog.aayushg.com/nullifier/).
-PLUME signatures aren’t standard signatures that mainstream wallets can build out of the box: the PLUME signature scheme is a new feature that needs to be implemented into mainstream wallets.
-As long as mainstream wallets don’t adopt PLUME, users can’t easily generate “deterministic and verifiable nullifiers on ECDSA”.
-Meaning they can’t use any applications that would make use of ECDSA zk proofs, such as AnonKlub.
+PLUME signatures aren't standard signatures that mainstream wallets can build out of the box: the PLUME signature scheme is a new feature that needs to be implemented into mainstream wallets.
+As long as mainstream wallets don't adopt PLUME, users can't easily generate "deterministic and verifiable nullifiers on ECDSA".
+Meaning they can't use any applications that would make use of ECDSA zk proofs, such as AnonKlub.

 ## Why We're Stopping